Research Says Fun is Good for Everyone

 Sounds logical, right?

-My sister traveled with the Girl Scouts to England the summer prior to my third grade year of school and brought back a Pilgrim hat.
-Voila, my costume.
+Prior to my third grade year of school, my sister traveled with the Girl Scouts to England the summer and brought back a Pilgrim hat.

-I got to thinking about that experience recently and thought it might be really fun for our students to learn about costume design by designing their own costume for Halloween.
+Recently, I got to thinking about that experience and decided it might be really fun for students to learn about costume design by designing their own costume for Halloween.
+I mean, when have you ever done that?

 Here is the product: